tkalman/rdawg-pidinst__white-paper/white-paper/linking-datasets.rst

 laboratories which operate diverse arrays of high-powered, high-resolution sensors around-the-clock (e.g. sea-floor depth, weather, ocean current velocity and hydrography etc.).
-The National Oceanography Centre (NOC) [17]_ and British Antarctic Survey (BAS) [18]_ are currently working together to improve the integrity of the data management workflow from these sensor systems to end-users across the UK National Environment Research Council (NERC) large research vessel fleet, as part of a UK initiative, I/Ocean.
-In doing so, we can make cost effective use of vessel time while improving the FAIRness [19]_, and in turn, access of data from these sensor arrays.
+The National Oceanography Centre (NOC)\ [#uk_noc]_ and British Antarctic Survey (BAS)\ [#uk_bas]_ are currently working together to improve the integrity of the data management workflow from these sensor systems to end-users across the UK National Environment Research Council (NERC) large research vessel fleet, as part of a UK initiative, I/Ocean.
+In doing so, we can make cost effective use of vessel time while improving the FAIRness,\ [#wilkinson2016]_ and in turn, access of data from these sensor arrays.
 The initial phase of the solution implements common NetCDF formats across ships enabling harmonised access to data for researchers on board while reducing ambiguity using common metadata standards.
 The formats are based on NetCDF4 and comply with Climate Forecast conventions.
 NetCDF4 groups are used to include rich information about the instruments used to derive parameter streams.
 Data streams are linked to the instruments which produced them using the variable attribute *instrument* from Attribute Convention for Data Discovery (ACDD) 1-3 (snippet 11.4).
 Each instrument is identified as a group where their properties are expressed in variables including the instrument’s PID.
 Each property is defined using common terminologies published on the NERC Vocabulary Server.
 In this way, users can express properties of their choice.
 Through groups, other information relating to parameter streams or instruments could be expressed, such as calibralibrations and instrument reference frames and orientations.

 ::